lukewhuang/MicrowaveController/README.md

-# SequentialTaillightSystem
+# Microwave Controller

-Designed a tail-light system with sequential light patterns with turn signals, hazard, braking, and customizable dimming functions.
-Implemented on Xilinx Artix 7 FPGA board with Verilog HDL.
+Created microwave system with sensors and customizable timer using Verilog HDL and uploaded onto a Xilinx Artix 7 FPGA board.